developer69K/StrangerThings/Career_Project_1.md

   + Symmetrize
   + Flip
   + Save
-+ Our Training set will constitute of these states/buttons and the count of each state
++ Our Training set will constitute of these states/buttons and the count of each states
-+ Our Model will be based on the probability of going to the next state given in a certain state
++ Our Model will be based on the probability of going to the next state given in a certain state, such as
 ```
-P(Load|Project) > P(Create|Project), then the system will recommend the next state to be Load (might be a prompt after start or a right click)
+P(Load|Project) > P(Create|Project),
+then the system will recommend the next state to be Load
+This might be a prompt after start or a right click
 ```
 + I will start keeping rewards or penalties for reaching a new state, based on actual user responses to make the system learn.
 + As the system learns, the Policies will be optimized and the agent will start giving better suggestions